krithika-cloud001/ZenClassTasks/README.md

 Containers Day 2 - Docker was installed in an ubuntu machine and docker commands were tested.
 Screenshots for the same is uploaded
 Docker - Day-4:Docker - A docker image for nginx was created and the same pushed to Docker Hub as well.
 Screenshots for the same has been shared.
-Day 14 - Using Docker and Docker compose, a website was deployed to display basic details
+Day 14 - Using Docker and Docker compose, a website was deployed to display basic details Day 18 - AWS ay 6 Code Commit, Build and Deploy - Deployed a simple nginx application using AWS code commit.
+Attached screenshots for the same